Use of mobile phone sensing data to estimate residence and mobility times in urban patches during the COVID-19 epidemic: The case of the 2020 outbreak in Hermosillo, Mexico: Results

-The demographic parameters used in the simulation were obtained from existing literature. \cite{knoema2021} gives the crude death rate for the state of Sonora, Mexico as 6\% of every 1000 persons per year.
-Since we are modelling the infection dynamics of individuals per day, we used a constant natural death rate of $ \mu_{i} = \frac{0.06}{1000\times 365} $ for each AGEB.
-The population size, $N_{i}$, for each AGEB was obtained from the 2019 Mexico census conducted by INEGI.
-Using the natural crude death rate and the population for each AGEB (corresponding to each period and part), we obtained the recruitment rate of susceptibles for each AGEB as $\Lambda_{i} = \mu_{i} N_{i} = \mu N_{i}$.
-Following \cite{lin2020conceptual} who postulated that the contact rate of COVID 19 is $\beta\in(0.5944, 1.68)$, we used $\beta_{i} = 1.5 $ as the risk of infection in each AGEB.
-Based on diverse literature on COVID 19, we used the incubation and recovery rates and the rate at which the recovered individuals become susceptible as $\kappa_{i}^{-1} = 7$ days, $\lambda_{i}^{-1} = 14$ days and $\tau_{i}^{-1} = 180$ days respectively.
+The demographic parameters used in the simulation were obtained from existing literature.
+The crude death rate for the state of Sonora, Mexico, according to \cite{knoema2021}, is 6\% per 1,000 persons per year.
+As we are modeling infection dynamics on a daily basis, we used a constant natural death rate of $\mu = 0.06/(1000\times 365)$ for each individual in any AGEB.
+Population sizes, $N_{i}$, for each AGEB were obtained from the 2019 Mexico census conducted by the National Institute of Statistics and Geography (INEGI).